19hours/sg-statutes/Acts/Accountants Act.md

 (j) to prescribe anything which may be prescribed or is required to be prescribed under this Act.

+(3) In making rules for the purpose of subsection (2)(e), the Authority may adopt by reference (whether wholly or in part) any standard, method or procedure issued or applied by any professional accountancy body or organisation, whether in Singapore or elsewhere.

+[Act 15 of 2017 wef 31/03/2017]

-(3) In making rules for the purpose of subsection (2)(e) and (f), the Authority may adopt any standard, method, procedure or code of professional conduct or ethics issued or applied by any professional accountancy body or organisation, whether in Singapore or elsewhere.
+(4) In making rules for the purpose of subsection (2)(f), the Authority may adopt by reference (whether wholly or in part) any code of professional conduct and ethics issued or applied by any professional accountancy body or organisation, whether in Singapore or elsewhere.

+[Act 15 of 2017 wef 31/03/2017]

+(5) In this section, a reference to a code of professional conduct and ethics includes any code or ethics pronouncement that seeks to give effect (whether wholly or in part) to the recommendations issued or adopted by the intergovernmental body known as the Financial Action Task Force relating to the prevention of money laundering and the financing of terrorism.

+[Act 15 of 2017 wef 31/03/2017]

 ### Service of documents on public accountant